morganstanley/testplan/doc/en/introduction.rst

-using a ``schema`` defined in the :py:class:`~testplan.base.TestplanConfig` that inherits the schema of a :py:class:`~testplan.common.entity.base.RunnableManagerConfig` and :py:class:`~testplan.runnable.TestRunnerConfig`.
-In this case, :py:class:`~testplan.base.Testplan` accepts all arguments of :py:class:`~testplan.common.entity.base.RunnableManager` entity and :py:class:`~testplan.runnable.TestRunner` entity.
+using a ``schema`` defined in the :py:class:`~testplan.base.TestplanConfig` that inherits the schema of a :py:class:`~testplan.common.entity.base.RunnableManagerConfig` and :py:class:`~testplan.runnable.base.TestRunnerConfig`.
+In this case, :py:class:`~testplan.base.Testplan` accepts all arguments of :py:class:`~testplan.common.entity.base.RunnableManager` entity and :py:class:`~testplan.runnable.base.TestRunner` entity.

 This is to avoid duplication of configuration options in similar components and enable re-usability and extendability of existing classes.

-Example Testplan initialization where all input parameters (``name``, ``pdf_path``, ``stdout_style``, ``pdf_style``) are part of :py:class:`~testplan.runnable.TestRunnerConfig` schema of :py:class:`~testplan.runnable.TestRunner` entity.
+Example Testplan initialization where all input parameters (``name``, ``pdf_path``, ``stdout_style``, ``pdf_style``) are part of :py:class:`~testplan.runnable.base.TestRunnerConfig` schema of :py:class:`~testplan.runnable.base.TestRunner` entity.

 .. code-block:: python